johnandersen777/johnandersen777.github.io/content/posts/religion.md

   - [x] Open Source: Enable Write Permissions
   - [ ] Virtual Branches: Federate ideas aligned with your friends policies (their religion specs) to create virtual branches representing each ad-hoc formed groups per context moral values and strategic plans and principles.
 The these Open Religion specs via $USER/religion/MD -> YAML.
 Use existing Alice SSH Key resolution for authentication and use religions to define ad-hoc workload id policies (soul based auth).
 - Writing can we purely for fun and play.
 If you have thoughts, why so serious?
 Riddle us 🎩🫖 with a pull request if thou will share yours
+  - Helping the fallen stand up
   - Cainites were right.
-    - ^ This is the secret the highest freemasons know
+    - ^ This is the secret the freemasonry is abusing and hiding to attempt to distract and divide humanity.
     - [*🔊 pairs nicely with 🔗🍎*](https://open.spotify.com/playlist/4O5rNRTBcmONn8vBRCKCx0?si=qYG_XIePTz-kNFY4llKMcQ&pi=u-nZgstkSaSfGH)
       - The B.I.B.L.E is the truth!
 Time to form like voltron
+  - Forgive for there are those who have been lead astray.
+    - Forgive them for the know not what they do.
+    - Forgive them for the know not why they do.
+    - Forgive them for the know not how they do.